ome/omero-guide-cellprofiler/docs/cellprofiler.rst

 We will use a CellProfiler example pipeline to analyse RNAi screening data from the Image Data Resource (IDR).

-- Example pipeline `PercentPositive Pipeline <https://cellprofiler.org/examples/>`_.
+- Example pipeline from the CellProfiler website: `Cell/particle counting and scoring the percentage of stained objects <http://cellprofiler-examples.s3.amazonaws.com/ExamplePercentPositive.zip>`_.

 - Images from IDR `idr0002 <https://idr.openmicroscopy.org/webclient/?show=screen-102>`_.